Huynh-Nhu (Mimi) Le

 Lauren Kobylski

-Lauren is a third-year doctoral student in the Clinical Psychology Ph.D. program at GWU.
+Lauren is a fourth-year doctoral candidate in the Clinical Psychology Ph.D. program at GWU.
 She graduated from Boston College with an undergraduate degree in biology and women's studies.
 She then moved to New York City to pursue an MPH at Columbia University, where she studied sexual and reproductive health.
 Lauren has worked in a variety of community, academic, and hospital settings, including the Massachusetts General Hospital Center for Women's Mental Health.
 There, she worked as a research coordinator on a variety of studies related to the treatment of perinatal mood and anxiety disorders.
 Her research interests center around prevention and intervention strategies to support perinatal mental health.
-At GW, Lauren is currently completing her second-year project, which focuses on risk and protective factors for perinatal suicidality.
-She is also completing a clinical externship at George Mason University, where she is conducting comprehensive psychological assessments, working with individual adult and child therapy clients, and co-leading a DBT skills group.
+At GW, Lauren's second-year project focused on risk factors for perinatal suicidal ideation.
+She is currently planning her dissertation, which will test the feasibility, acceptability, and preliminary effectiveness of an electronic safety planning intervention for perinatal individuals with suicidal thoughs and behaviors.
+She is also completing a clinical externship at Children's National Hospital Inpatient Psychiatry, where she works with children and adolescents experiencing acute emotional and behavioral dysregulation.

 Kiara (Anese) Barnett